-If you get a pension from Australia, the Department of Human Services will pay it directly into your bank account every two weeks.
+If you get a pension from Australia, Services Australia will pay it directly into your bank account every two weeks.

 If, however, you are living overseas, your pension will be paid directly into your nominated bank account every 4 weeks.
 Payments to bank accounts in Canada are in Canadian Dollars.

 Canada will pay its own pensions and benefits through Employment and Social Development Canada.

 Some people might get pensions from both countries so they will get two separate payments - one from Australia and one from Canada.